sfernana/FCCDIRAC/README.md

 [geant_fastsim.py](https://gitlab.cern.ch/CLICdp/iLCDirac/ILCDIRAC/tree/Rel-v26r0/Testfiles/geant_fastsim.py)

 **IMPORTANT**

-FccSw needs Detector folder which is not present on the release **v0.8.1**, so it will not run.
+FccSw job test needs Detector folder which is not present on the release **v0.8.1**, so it will not run, that's why we commented this test.

-Then, from the next release, you have to uncomment this method (of the module [Test_FullCVMFSTests.py](https://gitlab.cern.ch/CLICdp/iLCDirac/ILCDIRAC/blob/Rel-v26r0/Interfaces/API/NewInterface/Tests/Test_FullCVMFSTests.py) Line 308 to Line 315) :
+Then, from the next release (containing the missing folders), you have to uncomment this method (of the module [Test_FullCVMFSTests.py](https://gitlab.cern.ch/CLICdp/iLCDirac/ILCDIRAC/blob/Rel-v26r0/Interfaces/API/NewInterface/Tests/Test_FullCVMFSTests.py) Line 308 to Line 315) :

 ```
 # TO UNCOMMENT when Detector folder of FCCSW will be on CVMFS
 #def runFccSwTest():
 #  """runs the fccsw test only"""